-CCA are formally specified cellular automata.
-They are defined in [6] and summarized here.
+This paper defines closure properties of the dimensional attributes of Composable Cellular Automata (CCA).
+CCA are formally specified cellular automata that are developed with the intent of composing the model with other models to develop more complex hybrid system models (see Sarjoughian 2006, and Sarjoughian and Mayer 2011).
+CCA are defined in Mayer and Sarjoughian (2009) and summarized here.
 There are two major components of CCA, a network and the cells contained within the network.
 The network encapsulates the cells such that all external input and output (I/O) must be handled by the network itself.
 The cells represent the individual automaton that maintain state, produce output based upon state, and undergo state transition based upon current state and input.

-Ref.
-[6] discusses an approach to mapping input and output (I/O) between two CCA networks.
+Mayer and Sarjoughian (2009) discusses an approach to mapping I/O between two CCA networks.
 This is feasible and remains a viable solution, especially if the two CCA are distributed or extremely disparate across their elements.
 However, it does not address a direct composition approach to managing CCA that are alike.
 In other words, how CCA can be composed with other CCA and treated as a single CCA if they differ in specific ways.
-The utility of this is that it may simplify the composition of the CCA models with an additional, non-CCA model: thus, making the hybrid model more simplistic (see [1] and [7] as examples).
+The utility of this is that it may simplify the composition of the CCA models with an additional, non-CCA model; thus, making the hybrid model more simplistic (see Mayer 2009; and Barton, Ullah, and Bergin 2010 as examples).
 Another purpose to composing two or more CCA is to reduce execution overhead; removing the need for multiple simulators, as an example.
 This paper discusses how CCA may be composed with respect to their dimensional properties-cell representation and time.
 The overall goal is to describe approaches to formally compose CCA, and provide an understanding of the implications of doing such when faced with specific disparities between the CCA systems.